eliranwong/letmedoit/README.md

 `@chat @search/google @files/extract_text @install_python_package @magic`

-To resolve a task, e.g.:
+To resolve tasks that involves multiple tools or multiple steps, e.g.:

 > letmedoit "Tidy up my Desktop content."

 To specify additional tools for a task, e.g.:

-> letmedoit "@azure/deepseekr1 @perplexica/googleai Do a deep research on the limitations of Generative AI"
+> letmedoit "@azure/deepseekr1 @perplexica/googleai Conduct a deep research on the limitations of Generative AI"

+To resolve simple task, e.g.:

+> letmedoitlite "Create three folders, named 'test1' 'test2' 'test3', on my Desktop."

-Remarks: `lmdi` is an alias to `letmedoit`.
+Remarks: `lmdi` is an alias to `letmedoit` whereas `lmdil` is an alias to `letmedoitlite`

 # More CLI Options